What Is a Campaign?

 - In the Campaign (optional) field, type your campaign name (e.g., "summer-promo").
 Autocomplete suggestions appear based on existing campaigns.

-- Optionally expand Campaign Builder (UTM Parameters) to set custom UTM source, medium, and other fields
+- Optionally expand Advanced Options and use the UTM Tagging block to set custom UTM source, medium, and other fields

 - Click Shorten URL